f-oni/DevOps_Training_Projects/Cloud-Computing-Security_Identity_Management/Readme.md

 <img width="1360" height="544" alt="image" src="https://github.com/user-attachments/assets/5850ce48-a867-4806-a72a-606710c2fa70" />

-The `create policy` button at the top right conner of the policy pane was clicked.
+The `create policy` button at the top right corner of the policy pane was clicked.
 EC2 instance was searched for, in the `select a service` section. **All EC2 Actions** check box was checked. **All** was selected in the `Resources` section.

 <img width="1363" height="518" alt="image" src="https://github.com/user-attachments/assets/f223cd95-b527-4e98-8558-6989286b0723" />